Have you ever thought about setting up a small business in Australia but have yet to follow through?

 7. Finalise reporting and accounting systems

-This step is so important and one that we cannot stress enough.
+This step is so important that we cannot stress it enough.
 With adequate reporting systems, you will track what products/services you have sold.
-And without the correct accounting systems, you may fail to manage your cash flow successfully.
+Without the correct accounting systems, you may fail to manage your cash flow successfully.

 Choosing an accounting system that allows you to analyse your financials using a 3-way forecast (cash flow statement, profit and loss statement and balance sheet) enables your business to prepare for any losses you may incur.

-We harp on this a lot at Ledge, as it’s essential for all businesses to maintain a deeper understanding of the business.
+We harp on this a lot at Ledge, as all businesses need to maintain a deeper understanding of the business.

 8. Market and promote your business